 Udzungwa Mountain and Safaris

-UdHarbouring one of East Africa’s great forests, Udzungwa Mountain National Park has an area of 1990 sq km, bordered by the Great Ruaha River to the north, with Mikumi National Park and Selous Game Reserve located further to the north and east.
-Protected as a national forest reserve until 1992 when it was commissioned as National Park, Udzungwa Mountains is undoubtedly one of the few true virgin and unique forested lands remaining in the world.
+One of East Africa’s great forests, Udzungwa Mountain National Park, has an area of 1990 sq km, bordered by the Great Ruaha River to the north, with Mikumi National Park and Selous Game Reserve located further to the north and east.
+Protected as a national forest reserve until 1992 when it was commissioned as a national park, Udzungwa Mountains is undoubtedly one of the few true virgin and unique forested lands remaining in the world.
 The major attractions include its biologically diverse forest, harbouring some plant species found nowhere else in the world, from a tiny African violet to 30-metre high trees.

-Walking safaris to the Sanje River waterfalls (170 metres) is one of the popular activities in this park.
-Udzungwa Mountains can conveniently be combined with game drives in nearby Mikumi National Park, an hour·s drive to the north, or be included in the Ruaha National Park (4-5 hours drive) and Selous Game Reserve itineraries.
+Walking safaris to the Sanje River Waterfalls (170 metres) is one of the popular activities in this park.
+Udzungwa Mountains can conveniently be combined with game drives in nearby Mikumi National Park, a mere hours drive to the north, or be included in the Ruaha National Park (4-5 hours drive) and Selous Game Reserve itineraries.
 The park can be visited throughout the year although it is a bit slippery during the wet rainy season.
 The dry season extends from June to October.